decode-detroit/minerva/README.md

 Installation instructions for these are below in "Installing Extras".
 If you're just looking to experiment, you can safely get by without these features. :)

-### Issues Install
+### Issues Installing
-If you run into issues with glib-2.0 or gdk-3.0 run these commands
+If you run into issues with glib-2.0 or gdk-3.0, you can run these commands on a Debian-like system:

 glib2.0 issue: